samsquire/assembly/README.md

 There are the problems I shall talk about and this repository tries to make solutions to:

  * code generation for coroutines.
-Do ee genrrate assembly with labels and need an assembler or do we write a linker?
+Do we generate assembly with labels and need an assembler or do we write a linker?
  * cheap runtime scheduler
  * thread safe data streams
  * arbitrary turing completr iterators